paulate/CIIDthesis/_posts/2014-09-24-final-project-goals.md

 5. Explore, but keep focus on the goal.
 6. Use this project as a starting point for discussions, new opportunities, and ideas.
 7. Week 9 is for packaging and presentation.
+8. Use final project to gain in-depth knowledge on one of the things you're interested in